Music of Grand Theft Auto V: Welcome to Los Santos

-Welcome to Los Santos (also known as The Alchemist and Oh No Present Welcome to Los Santos) was included with the Microsoft Windows version of Grand Theft Auto V, which was released on 14 April 2015.
+Welcome to Los Santos (also known as The Alchemist and Oh No Present Welcome to Los Santos) was included with the Windows version of Grand Theft Auto V, which was released on 14 April 2015.
 The album was put onto a fictional in-game radio station called "The Lab" to fit with the rest of the in-game music.
 A retail version of the album was released on 21 April through Mass Appeal Records.
 David Jeffries of AllMusic felt that the album "captures the excitement of flipping the radio dial in the game".
 Pitchfork Media's Clayton Purdom praised the album's variety of artists and genres, calling it "music blooming out of a club you are supposed to want to go into".
 Andrew Matson of NPR spoke positively of most of the album's tracks, though felt that some were "unconsidered, and ... never jells as a result".
 The album peaked at 18 and 41 on Billboard's Top Soundtracks and R&B Albums charts, respectively, in the week of 9 May 2015.